Bloom-host/BloomDocs/docs/plugins/Milk.md

 ## What does the plugin do?

-Milk causes milk buckets to restore hunger and saturation upon consumption.
+The Milk plugin causes milk buckets to restore hunger and saturation upon consumption.

 ## Usage
 First, download the [Milk](https://www.spigotmc.org/resources/milk.84531/) plugin and install it into your `plugins` folder.